Who wrote the first 5 books of the Bible?

 God had a plan

-But God did not forget Moses, so when Pharaoh passed away and his life was no longer in danger, God met him in the desert.
+God did not forget Moses, so when Pharaoh passed away and his life was no longer in danger, God met him in the desert.

-But when He told Moses what his plan was for his life, Moses wasn't interested.
+When He told Moses what his plan was for his life, Moses wasn't interested.

 He was comfortable with his life in the wilderness and didn't want to leave.
 Moses argued with God until He was totally frustrated with him.
 But God didn't let him off the hook.
 He had a plan for him and in spite of his speech impediment, anger issues and rough history, Moses would become the man that God used to free his countrymen from slavery and write the first 5 books of the Bible.